Trump defense strategy in January 6 case may go beyond trying to delay trial, court filings reveal - KESQ

 The special counsel’s office is asking Judge Tanya Chutkan to block any attempts Trump makes to nullify his jury, which his lawyers could do by trying to inject politics into the evidence presented.
 Nullifying means convincing at least one juror to vote to acquit him even if prosecutors prove the case against him beyond a reasonable doubt.

-Central to this strategy are the prosecutors on the case against Trump now.
-They had sought to look at false allegations of fraud and the fake electors scheme in 2020 and 2021 for the Justice Department and Michael Sherwin, the former acting DC US Attorney who spoke to “60 Minutes” about the possibility of sedition charges related to the Capitol attack.
+Central to this strategy are the Justice Department prosecutors who worked on allegations of fraud and the fake electors scheme in 2020 and 2021 for the Justice Department, before joining the special counsel’s team, as well as Michael Sherwin, the former acting DC US Attorney who spoke to “60 Minutes” about the possibility of sedition charges related to the Capitol attack.

 Trump’s team has asked the court to expand the legal definition of the prosecution team to include other agencies, including the US attorney’s office in DC, so prosecutors would be prompted to turn over extensive documents from them to Trump’s defense team for review.
 That could slow down the case, some of the sources told CNN.